Hollywood Superstar and Architectural Landmark

 The name “Bradbury” brings to mind author Ray Bradbury, whose science fiction/fantasy books filled my childhood with dystopian and sci-fi classics such as Fahrenheit 451, The Martian Chronicles, and The Illustrated Man.

 But the namesake of the Bradbury Building is that of gold-mining millionaire Lewis L. Bradbury, who commissioned a young architect named George H. Wyman to design it.

 Interestingly, Wyman was inspired by the science fiction novel, Looking Backwards by Edward Bellamy.
 The book described “a vast hall full of light received not alone from the windows on all sides but from the dome.”
 Wyman clearly manifested that vision.

-A Popular Movie Set
+Learn the Origins of A Popular Movie Set

 Years later, when the Bradbury Building fell into disrepair, it garnered the attention of Hollywood movie producers.

 In addition to being a perfect setting for chases and moody scenes in its decrepit state, the open interior also provided practical benefits: ideal angles for long camera shots, diffused lighting, ample space for lights and equipment, and nearby parking and dining options for staff.

 This architectural marvel is perhaps most famous as the movie set for the original Blade Runner, starring Harrison Ford.

 The Bradbury Building in L.A.: This architectural marvel is perhaps most famous as the movie set for the original Blade Runner, starring Harrison Ford. @harrisonfordLA #dtla #losangeles #bradburybuilding #movies #genesis… Click To Tweet